uchiharon/ML-Zoomcamp/mid-project/README.md

 * **Data Preprocessing:** Refine data cleaning and handling techniques to ensure data quality and consistency.

-## Contributions
+### Contributions

-We welcome contributions from anyone interested in improving the project and advancing the field of house price prediction.
+I welcome contributions from anyone interested in improving the project and advancing the field of house price prediction.
 Please feel free to propose enhancements, suggest new features, or share your expertise in machine learning and data analysis.

-## Additional Information
+### Additional Information

 * The current model achieves a score of 0.14 on Kaggle, indicating room for improvement.